 Filling the GAP

-GAP stands for Guaranteed Asset Protection, and that’s exactly what it does.
+GAP stands for Guaranteed Asset Protection, also referred to as Retail Price Protection, and that’s exactly what it does.
 In the event of a total loss, GAP insurance could cover the difference between your motor insurance settlement and the amount you originally paid for the vehicle, or the amount outstanding on finance - whichever is greater!
 GAP insurance will complement your own vehicle insurance and provide the reassurance and financial support you need to get back on the road in a vehicle with the same value as your original choice.

 - It covers you for the full invoiced price of your vehicle, including both factory and dealer fitted extras.

 - It pays off any outstanding finance on your car, so that you are not personally liable to make up the gap between the normal motor insurance payout and the outstanding finance.

 - It also contributes to your insurance excess, up to the agreed amount.